-To satisfy the VCMI Claims Code, companies must publicly disclose a list of the scope 3 categories they have included and excluded, with justification of exclusion, for the base year and reporting year annually.
+To satisfy the VCMI Claims Code, companies shall publicly disclose a list of the scope 3 categories they have included and excluded from the company's GHG emissions inventory, with justification of exclusion, for the base year and reporting year annually.
 Limited assurance over this metric may be required in the future to align with evolving regulatory disclosure frameworks.

-To compile a greenhouse gas emissions inventory for scope 3 emissions, companies are required to adhere to the most up to date GHG Protocol Corporate Value Chain (Scope 3) Standard.
+To compile a greenhouse gas emissions inventory for scope 3 emissions, companies are required to adhere to the most up to date GHG Protocol Corporate Value Chain (Scope 3) Standard or nationally adapted GHG accounting framework.

-A recalculation shall be made in the event of structural or methodological changes or significant errors impacting the accuracy and reliability of this metric as defined by the most up to date GHG Protocol Corporate Accounting and Reporting Standard occur.
+A recalculation shall be made in the event of structural or methodological changes or significant errors impacting the accuracy and reliability of this metric as defined by the most up to date GHG Protocol Corporate Accounting and Reporting Standard.
 As defined by the GHG Protocol, structural changes may be a result of mergers, acquisitions, or divestments or changes in the outsourcing or insourcing of emitting activities.
 Changes in calculation methodology or improvements in the accuracy of emissions factors or activity data may impact the accuracy and reliability of this metric, as can the discovery of significant errors or several cumulative errors, that are collectively significant.